bcgit/bc-lts-java/README.md

 ## Environmental variables (IMPORTANT):

-JAVA_HOME needs to point to a jdk that is generally compatible with the version of gradle being used, we use a Java 8 version for this purpose on gradlew version of 7.6 A later version like 17 may result in class versioning issues from within gradle.
+JAVA_HOME needs to point to a Java 17 installation, this is required for the build tools.
+The java code will be complied to be compatible with Java 8 (Version 52) and above.

 This build uses Java 8, Java 11 and Java 15, so the following environmental variables need to be defined: